David Hensley Player Props: Astros vs. Rangers

 David Hensley At The Plate

-- In four of nine games this season, he has scored, including multiple runs once.
+- In four of 10 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.